 Any person who needs to report a criminal action or emergency should call the Department of Campus Safety at extension 1314 from a campus phone, or 717-815-1314 or if using an off-campus phone or cell phone.
 Campus Safety will also be dispatched to reports within its jurisdiction if a caller dials 911.
-Reports may also be made in
+Reports may also be made in person in the Campus Safety Office located in Manor Northeast.
+The office is open Monday-Friday from 8:00 AM to 5:00PM.

 Students, staff, and faculty may download York College's free personal safety app called LiveSafe.
 This app, used in conjunction with a smartphone, allows one to communicate directly with the campus safety dispatcher to call for help in emergencies, report incidents or crime tips or request a safety escort.
 When used to report an emergency, GPS enabled smartphones allow the dispatcher to see the location of the reporting person using a computer-generated campus map.
 This app also contains many other useful features.
-For more information about the LiveSafe app, including directions on how to download it for free to your smartphone, please go to: https://www.ycp.edu/about-us/offices-and-departments/campus-safety/livesafe/.
+For more information about the LiveSafe app, including directions on how to download it for free to your smartphone, please go to: https://bit.ly/campussafetylivesafe.